Overview of Mohs Surgery

 In general, we do not recommend that you stop any medications that were prescribed by a doctor without checking with that doctor.
 Over-the-counter medications containing aspirin, ibuprofen, or vitamins should be discontinued per our instructions.

 People have skin cancer for multiple reasons.
 The two main reasons are sun exposure and genetics.
 Damaging sun exposure likely took place before you were 18 years old.
 Although it is very important that you protect yourself now from the sun so that you do not continue to get skin cancers, your current skin cancer is due to excessive sun exposure 20 years or so back.
 Also, your genetic background determines how likely you are to be affected by sun damage.
-If you have light colored eyes, blond or red hair, and fair skin, you are more likely to have skin cancer.
-If you or any of your family members have had skin cancer, you are also at higher risks of developing skin cancer.
+If you have light-colored eyes, blond or red hair, and fair skin, you are more likely to have skin cancer.
+If you or any of your family members have had skin cancer, you are also at a higher risk of developing skin cancer.
 For more detailed information, please visit http://www.aad.org or www.skincancerfoundation.org.

 Mohs micrographic surgery involves an additional one to two years of training after residency.
 The Mohs micrographic surgery fellowship match is coordinated through the San Francisco Matching Program (SF Match) along with 11 other specialty fellowship matches, including craniofacial surgery, facial plastic surgery, neurosurgery, ophthalmology and pediatric otolaryngology.
 There are approximately 49 training programs that offer Mohs micrographic surgery training in the United States.
 There are 63 fellowship-trained Mohs surgeons in Florida.
 The American College of Mohs Surgery sponsors the fellowship-matching process.
 There is no substitute for additional formal training under the guidance of a mentor.
 Training in Mohs micrographic and reconstructive surgery cannot be mastered during short training periods such as preceptorship or residency and is best learned in a Mohs surgery fellowship.